FV Coach Developers

 Club: Football Victoria

 Position at club: Coach Education Manager

 What coach education means to you and your club: I believe in PRACTICE MAKES PERMANENT and therefore I want to ensure that any practice sessions for players have been developed initially through top level Coach Education.
-Understanding how players, especially children, learn and how to challenge them to problem solve is invaluable and extremely satisfying to see the results.
+Understanding how players, especially children, learn best and how to challenge them to problem solve is invaluable and extremely satisfying when seeing the results.

 I feel very privileged, in my roles, to be able to help educate existing and future coaches using excellent resources (National Curriculum, Skill & Game Training courses & the technical expertise of FV).

-Clubs with a development mindset will improve their professionalism and playing standards because of these resources which will help improve the standard of football throughout the country.
+Clubs with a development mindset will improve their professionalism and playing standards when using these resources which will help improve the standard of football throughout the country.

 Position at club: Under 16s coach